xclud/dart_grpcgen/README.md

 > Note: This package should not be added to `dependencies`.

-In order to generate gRPC Client code from server reflection run this command:
+In order to generate gRPC Client code from server reflection, run:

 ```bash
 dart run grpcgen https://example-domain.com
 ```

+## Output

+If everything goes well in the previews section, the outputs will be generated.
-The generated files can be found in `lib/grpc/generated/` path.
+The generated files can be found in `lib/grpc/generated/`.